Shyp/rickover/README.md

 Before you can start enqueueing and dequeueing work, you need to create a job type.
-Define a job type with a name, a delivery strategy (idempotent == "at_least_once", not idempotent == "at_most_once"), and a concurrency - the maximum number of jobs that can be in flight.
+Define a job type with a name, a delivery strategy (idempotent == "at_least_once", not idempotent == "at_most_once"), and a concurrency - the maximum number of jobs that can be in flight at once.
 If the job is idempotent, you can add "attempts" - the number of times to try to dequeue the job.

 ```
 POST /v1/jobs
 {